HULLZHU/eclipse-workspace/README.md

 3.review Probability theory and mathematical statistics Meals:so easy, noodle for 2 meals and some wheat bread for dinner. sports : running 2 km

+26/08/2018
+Event Everyday: Shopping all the day
+Sports Everyday:run 2.3km